 overweightSmokingCertain foods such as chocolate, citrus fruits, dairy, processed meats, or fried foodsCertain environmental triggers such as flashing lights, odors, loud noises, or weather changes

-Factors that increase your child’s chance of migraines may include: Sex: More common in male children than female but more common in females after pubertyAge: average age a child may get a migraine headache is seven years old for boys and 10 years old for girlsHaving family history of migrainesInfantile colic
+Factors that increase your child’s chance of migraines may include: Gender: more common in male children than female but more common in females after pubertyAge: average age a child may get a migraine headache is 7 years old (boys) and 10 years old for (girls)Family history of migrainesInfantile colic

 Migraines occur in phases that may include: